 Strontium treatment takes between 1 and 4 weeks to start to reduce pain.
 The pain relief may last for up to 18 months.
 A review in the Lancet found that between 40 and 95 out of every 100 people treated (40 to 95%) have pain relief from this type of treatment.

 You need to carry on taking your painkillers in the meantime.
 But within a few weeks, sometimes less, you may be able to cut down on the amount of painkillers you take.
 If you are getting more side effects from your painkillers, such as feeling drowsy, it may be a sign that you don’t need to take as many.
 So let your doctor or nurse know and they can advise you about how to safely reduce your painkillers.

 If your first course of palliative radiotherapy doesn't work well, your doctor may recommend that you have a second course.
 You may also have a second course if the pain gets better, but then comes back again.
-The SC20 trial is looking at how well a second course of radiotherapy works for cancer that has spread to the bone.
-And it wants to find out what the best dose is.
+The SC20 trial looked at how well a second course of radiotherapy worked for cancer that had spread to the bone.
+The trial team found that the bone pain responded in around half the people who were treated and followed up.
+They also found that a lower dose of radiotherapy in a single session was as good as a higher dose in 5 sessions.
 You can find details on our clinical trials database.

 Radiotherapy for bone pain aims to relieve symptoms, and so doctors aim not to cause many side effects.
 So the side effects with this treatment are usually mild.
 There is information below about

 - Side effects of external palliative radiotherapy